Clifford-Deformed Compass Codes: Acknowledgements

 \section{Acknowledgements}

-The authors thank S. Huang, B. Pato, and Y. Lin for valuable discussions.
+The authors thank S. Huang, B. Pato, Y. Lin, E. Takou and B. J. Brown for valuable discussions.
 This work was supported by the NSF QLCI for Robust Quantum Simulation (OMA-2120757), and the ARO/LPS QCISS program (W911NF-21-1-0005), and the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), under the Entangled Logical Qubits program through Cooperative Agreement Number W911NF-23-2-0216.

 \onecolumngrid